IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Schema.org JSON-LD
 ^^^^^^^^^^^^^^^^^^

-Please note that the ``schema.org`` format has changed in backwards-incompatible ways after Dataverse 4.9.4:
+Please note that the ``schema.org`` format has changed in backwards-incompatible ways after Dataverse software version 4.9.4:

 - "description" was a single string and now it is an array of strings.
 - "citation" was an array of strings and now it is an array of objects.

 Both forms are valid according to Google's Structured Data Testing Tool at https://search.google.com/structured-data/testing-tool .
 (This tool will report "The property affiliation is not recognized by Google for an object of type Thing" and this known issue is being tracked at https://github.com/IQSS/dataverse/issues/5029 .)
 Schema.org JSON-LD is an evolving standard that permits a great deal of flexibility.
 For example, https://schema.org/docs/gs.html#schemaorg_expected indicates that even when objects are expected, it's ok to just use text.
-As with all metadata export formats, we will try to keep the Schema.org JSON-LD format Dataverse emits backward-compatible to made integrations more stable, despite the flexibility that's afforded by the standard.
+As with all metadata export formats, we will try to keep the Schema.org JSON-LD format your Dataverse installation emits backward-compatible to made integrations more stable, despite the flexibility that's afforded by the standard.

 List Files in a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~